 Artworks for public spaces are initiated by the Winnipeg Arts Council and commissioned through Requests for Proposals and/or Requests for Qualifications.
 Sites are determined through discussion and collaboration with the City of Winnipeg.
 The Winnipeg Arts Council develops projects based on site parameters, natural and historical factors and conceptual considerations.
-Calls-to-Artists are posted online as opportunities are developed throughout the year.
+Calls-to-Artists are posted online as opportunities are developed.

 WITH ART and Youth WITH ART